Child abuse is uncomfortable to talk about. That’s why we have to talk about it.

 - The more kids know and understand what is happening to them isn’t okay, the more kids come forward and tell a trusted adult.

-- The more teens know and understand the signs they’re being groomed to eventually become a victim of abuse, sexual assault, or worse, the more they come forward.
+- The more teens know and understand the signs they’re being groomed to eventually become a victim of abuse, sexual abuse, or worse, the more they come forward.

 - Adults who can identify the signs of abuse and openly discuss its impact with their kids, students, athletes, church, or youth groups, the safer kids become.